mpsaltis/wago_ZeroTierContainer/README.md

  ![image](https://github.com/mpsaltis/wago_ZeroTierContainer/assets/90796089/e10a96be-1f3a-4cff-82af-0a3e26cdffb0)

    ***Anytime a device is connected to the internet, it is important to change the password for the all users.
-With WAGO devices FW20 and greater, the users root, admin and user should all be updated with new passwords.
-To do so, use the the command passwd to update these passwords.
-Note- This will also update passwords form the WBM and Codesys runtime***
+The users root, admin and user should all be updated with new passwords.Depending on the firmware on your device, the number of places these are updated may vary.
+In the terminal, use the the command passwd to update these passwords.
+Note- for newer firmwares, will also update passwords for the WBM and Codesys runtime***

 ![image](https://github.com/mpsaltis/wago_ZeroTierContainer/assets/90796089/614f9f85-7128-4ef6-956f-1b17a9822cf9)